Destinations! Szeged, Hungary

 To read about what a recent participant gained from the Hungarian experience, click here.

-Application Deadline: April 1 of the prior academic year for guaranteed consideration.
-Please check with the International Programs Office for availability after April 1.
+Application Deadline: December 1 of the prior academic year for guaranteed consideration.
+Please check with the International Programs Office for availability after deadlines have passed.

-Sophomores, Juniors, Seniors and special students from all academic disciplines with maturity, motivation, and preparation.
+Sophomores, Juniors, and Seniors in good standing with a minimum 2.5 cumulative GPA from all academic disciplines with maturity, motivation, and preparation.
 Knowledge of the Hungarian language is not required.

 - 15 Weeks in academic program at the University of Szeged.